A simple frame loom is a FANTASTIC piece of equipment to have in your studio. They are versatile, portable, and easy to store.

 I am always picking them up from clearance sections and while on sale.
 One thing to keep in mind when you use picture frames – you will have an excess of glass to deal with.
 I usually collect all my leftover glass pieces and then post them for free on Facebook marketplace for other people to create with!

 There are a few ways to set up a weaving so that it can stay on the frame (2 selvedge warping is a good one!)
 If you do not like one option for warping your frame – then just try another!
+I have a 2 selvedge warping course that should be published before the end of 2025!)

 Here is a pro within a pro: if you use your frame as the display method, when you are finished weaving – it is pretty much done!
 You do not have to do anything to the warp to finish it up and since it will stay under tension forever- you have to do very little (if anything) to the weft tails.